 Now in its ninth year, it has become one of the largest and most established urban food growing networks in the world.

 It offers training, support and practical help to Londoners wanting to grow their own food.

-There are now over 2,500 Capital Growth food growing spaces in London, and over 100,000 Londoners involved in food growing through the network.
+There are now more than 2,500 Capital Growth food growing spaces in London, and more than 100,000 Londoners involved in food growing through the network.

 For more information or to get involved visit the Capital Growth website.

 Food Growing in Schools London

 It brings together expertise, support and information on food growing, and makes it available to all London schools.